grundeinkommensbuero/berliner-sammelapp-website/content/posts/dwe-app-review.en.md

 From the daily usage numbers, we can also see that about 1k users opened the app on at least 10 different days.
 We could consider these regular users.

 ## Survey
 In the middle of the campaign, we asked users to participate in a survey to help us better understand app usage.
 About 40 people participated, of which 70% indicated using the app at least once a week.
-30% said they are not active in the campaign itself, and only participate via the app.
+30% said they are not active in the campaign itself and only participate via the app.

 ## Collection efficency
 The app would ask people after participating in a signature collection drive to evaluate the event and say how many signatures they collected.
 This survey was optional and users would frequently make guesses – many people just hand in their lists at some point and don't even know, how long they were collecting or how many signatures their group collected.
 Nevertheless we can provide some orders of magnitude: